The Churches of Saint Baruc, Barry Island

 By 1889, Welsh language services were held in the Mission Room on Iddlesleigh Street.
 The congregation later used the Royal Hotel Cadoxton and the Memorial Hospital, Holton Road.
-A church building for Welsh-speakers in Cadoxton parish was consecrated on 13 February 1896.
-It was an iron building on the corner of Court Road and Wyndham Street.
+A Tabernacle chapel from Penarth was relocated for Welsh-speakers in Cadoxton parish and consecrated on 13 February 1896.
+It was an iron building on the corner of Court Road and Wyndham Street (opposite St Helen’s Roman Catholic church).
 When St John’s closed in 1951, its altar and reredos were moved to St Cadoc’s.

 The Church of Saint Aidan, Cadoxton-juxta-Barry

 Barry library holds a photograph of St Aidan’s, Main Street, circa 1910.
-Converted from the town’s first permanent theatre (the Theatre Royal and Palace of Varieties), the church-hall was opened on the Feast of the Purification (Candlemas) 1910.
+Converted from the town’s first permanent theatre (the Theatre Royal and Palace of Varieties, Iddlesleigh Street), the first recorded service was held on Holy Monday 5 April 1909 and the church-hall was ceremonially opened on the Feast of the Purification (Candlemas) 1910.
 It was closed in 1964 and sold a few years later.
 The building having been demolished, she is remembered in the name of nearby St Aidan’s Rise.